DopplerHQ/awesome-bots/readme.md

 ### Podcasts and episodes
 * [O'Reilly Bots Podcast](https://www.oreilly.com/topics/oreilly-bots-podcast) - The O'Reilly Bots Podcast covers advances in conversational user interfaces, artificial intelligence, and messaging that are revolutionizing the way we interact with software
-* [BotCast from oratio](https://botcast.wtf/) - Weekly insights from the bots and messaging space with Pete & David
+* [BotCast from oratio / Swell](https://botcast.wtf/) - Weekly insights from the bots and messaging space with Pete & David
 * [Bots Podcast with Jon Bruner](https://dev.to/sedaily/bots-podcast-with-jon-bruner)
 * [VZV Podcast](http://www.verizonventures.com/blog/podcast/episode-1-chatbots-and-ai/) - Chatbots and AI podcast, hosted by Christie Pitts of the Verizon Ventures Development Team
 * [a16z Podcast: Bots and Beyond](http://a16z.com/2016/04/18/bots-messaging-conversation-commerce/) - Connie Chan, Benedict Evans, and Chris Messina discuss the topic of bots, mobile, and beyond: the (evolution?) from web to apps to messaging to bots; chat as an interface; “conversational commerce”; and so on